 When the Boll Weevil insect devastated the cotton crop, farmers and agribusiness began looking for alternative crops.
 Through the combined efforts of several people, the peanut was planted in Coffee County, Alabama.
 In 1932, the Sessions brothers formed Sessions Company Inc. whose primary business was the manufacturing and sale of peanut butter.
 In 1948, Sessions Co.
 Inc. began the business of shelling peanuts.
 One cannot make peanut butter and distribute peanut seed unless the peanuts are shelled first.

-At this time much labor was directed to “hand picking” damaged kernels out of the shelled peanuts.
+At this time much labor was directed to hand picking damaged kernels out of the shelled peanuts.
 The use of picking tables was usually staffed with women.
-It is not uncommon to meet someone in Enterprise, AL. who will tell you that their grandmother hand-picked peanuts for Sessions Co.
+It is not uncommon to meet someone in Enterprise, Alabama, who will tell you that their grandmother hand-picked peanuts for Sessions Co.
 Inc.

 In 1977, a new shelling plant was inaugurated.
-“At that point we began to use sorting technology,” Larry Milliner, Vice-Pres- ident of Operations at Sessions tells us, “We started using color sorters.”
-Sessions Company is committed to customer satisfac- tion.
-Our entire efforts in marketing, purchasing, production, and shipping are oriented to supplying our customers’ needs.
-The quality of our products is the most important part of our customers’ satisfaction.
+“At that point, we began to use sorting technology,” says Larry Milliner, Vice-President of Operations at Sessions.
+“We started using color sorters.
+Sessions Company is committed to customer satisfaction.
+Our entire efforts in marketing, purchasing, production and shipping are oriented to supplying our customers’ needs.
+The quality of our products is the most important part of our customers’ satisfaction.”

 The company today employs about 75 people.
-“We do not export a lot of our products; we mainly focus on production for companies in the United States.
-We are not the biggest company out there, but we hope we produce the very best product possible,” explains Mr. Milliner.
+“We do not export a lot of our products; we focus mainly on production for companies in the United States.
+We are not the biggest company out there, but we hope we produce the very best product possible,” explains Milliner.

-In 2007 the company heard about BEST Sorting.
+In 2007 the company heard about TOMRA Sorting.
 A peanut broker that Sessions Co. spoke with on a regular basis told them there were laser sorting machines used in other plants.
 Sessions wanted to know more about it and through an internet search found out about a sorting company in Belgium.
-They had the opportunity to visit the other plants where BEST equipment was installed.
+They had the opportunity to visit the other plants where TOMRA equipment was installed.
 Two machines were running and after a period watching the machines and the sorted products, there weren’t a whole lot of decisions to be made.
-Larry and his team were convinced!
+Milliner and his team were convinced.

-They did some background checks with other companies and then finally contacted BEST and were referred to Bill Crowley, of CSI, who works together with BEST sales people in the South East of the United States.
-Within 3 months Sessions was ordering the machine.
-Crowley helped them in choosing the BEST solution.
+They did some background checks with other companies and then finally contacted TOMRA who referred them to Bill Crowley of CSI, who works together with TOMRA sales people in the South East of the United States.
+Within three months Sessions has ordered the machine.
+Crowley helped them in choosing the best solution.
 As a result, Sessions did not have to change the layout of the plant to accommodate the additional mechanical equipment.

 Investing in technology